siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 keys lodestar-secrets nimbus-keys prysm pubkeys.json secrets teku-keys teku-secrets
 ```

 *eth2-val-tools* in its benevolent convenience outputs a variety of client-friendly output formats.
-Web3Signer is great friends with teku, so it makes sense to reuse the teku format: a list of keystores and associated password files.
-After a successful hack involving commenting out non-teku related code in eth2-val-tools, I could generate the files in two batches of 5000.
-However, I decided for a slightly more robust and repeatable solution.
+Web3Signer is great friends with Teku, so it makes sense to reuse the Teku format: a list of keystores and associated password files.
+After a successful hack involving commenting out code unrelated to the Teku output in eth2-val-tools, I could generate the files in two batches of 5000.
+However, I decided on a slightly more robust and repeatable solution.

 The biggest batch I could generate without hacking the code was 1000.
 I created a script to generate these smaller batches and stitch them together.
 I wanted this to work for any number of keys, not specifically 10,000 which wasn't quite as trivial as I first imagined.
 Here's the crux of what I ended up with: